Top

 Will Marijuana be Legal in Texas?

 The short answer is not any time soon.
-Slowly, States are beginning to legalize and or decriminalize the use and possession of marijuana.
-However, Texas is a very conservative State and I doubt the citizens of Texas would vote to legalize marijuana in the near future.
-However, many people no longer that simple marijuana possession should result in incarceration and a criminal record.
-This attitude has tricked into the Dallas County District Attorney's office.
-If an individual is a first time offender, the DA's office will generally offer what is called a "memo agreement."
-The terms of the memo agreement can vary on a case by case basis.
-Generally, the terms include UA's, and community service.
-If an applicant successfully complete's the program, all charges are dismissed.
+Slowly, states are beginning to legalize and/or decriminalize the use and possession of marijuana.
+However, Texas is a very conservative state, and I doubt the citizens of Texas would vote to legalize marijuana in the near future.
+However, many people no longer think that simple marijuana possession should result in incarceration and a criminal record.
+This attitude has trickled into the Dallas County District Attorney's office.
+If an individual is a first-time offender, the DA's office will generally offer what is called a "memo agreement."
+The terms of the memo agreement can vary on a case-by-case basis.
+Generally, the terms include UA's and community service.
+If an applicant successfully completes the program, all charges are dismissed.
 Once the charges have been dismissed, the individual can then take steps to have their record cleared.
-At the end of the day, keeping's one's record clear is usually a client's biggest concern.
+At the end of the day, keeping one's record clear is usually a client's biggest concern.